 “Be careful to compensate for the loss of nutrients when you go from meat to alternatives,” she said.

 Especially when it comes to protein.
 For example, tofu contains about 8 grams of protein per 100 grams, where ground beef contains 19 grams for that same amount.
-Federal dietary guidelines recommend women and men eat 46 and 56 grams of protein per day.
+Federal dietary guidelines recommend adults have 10% to 35% of their calories come from protein.

 With that in mind, here’s a healthy, vegan-approved recipe you may want to try: